rust-lang/rust/active/0000-empty-structs-with-braces.md

-The main reason not to take this tack is that some people may like writing empty structs without braces, but do not want to switch to the unary enum version.
+The main reason not to take this tack is that some people may like writing empty structs without braces, but do not want to switch to the unary enum version described in the previous paragraph.
 See "I wouldn't want to force noisier syntax ..." in the [Recent History] appendix.

 ## Status quo